space

 banner 2 banner 3 banner 4 banner 5 banner 6

-If we look first at biological evolution, in general, ontogeny recapitulates phylogeny.
+But how are Homo divinus divinus and Homo divinus universalis emerging from Homo divinus analyticus?
+Well, if we look at biological evolution, in general, ontogeny recapitulates phylogeny.
 For instance, individual oaks, lizards, herrings, thrushes, and giraffes, develop characteristics similar to those of their parents and hence of their species as a whole.
 A similar situation applies to the evolution of civilizations.
 When we are young, we tend to learn what our parents and teachers want us to learn; we are programmed or culturally conditioned like machines, suppressing our Natural Intelligence as human automata.
 That, essentially, is how civilizations maintain themselves.

 However, if evolution always followed this pattern, no new species or civilizations could ever emerge.
 In a process that is still poorly understood, new species and civilizations emerge because innovative individuals develop characteristics that are different from their parents, after which phylogeny recapitulates ontogeny.
 And in general, these ‘rebellious’ individuals have a pretty hard time of it at first because all structures, including species and civilizations, have a tendency for self-preservation, called homeostasis in systems theory.